-The qos-confirm-status attribute MAY be used in both offers and answers.
+The confirm-status attribute MAY be used in both offers and answers.
 This attribute represents a threshold for the resource reservation.
-When this threshold is reached or surpassed, the user agent MUST send an offer to the peer user agent reflecting the new current status of the media line.
-If this threshold is crossed again (e.g., the network stops providing resources for the media stream), the user agent MUST send a new offer as well.
+When this threshold is reached or surpassed, the user agent MUST send an offer to the peer user agent reflecting the new current status of the media line as soon as allowed by the SIP offer/answer rules.
+If this threshold is crossed again (e.g., the network stops providing resources for the media stream), the user agent MUST send a new offer as well as soon as allowed by the SIP offer/answer rules.

 If a peer has requested confirmation on a particular stream, an agent MUST mark that stream with a flag in its local status table.
 When all the rows with this flag have a value of "yes", the user agent MUST send a new offer to the peer.
-This offer will contain the current status of resource reservation in the qos-current-status attributes.
+This offer will contain the current status of resource reservation in the current-status attributes.
 If later any of the rows with this flag transition to "No", a new offer MUST be sent as well.

 Confirmation attributes are not negotiated.
-The answerer uses the value of the qos-confirmstatus attribute in the offer and the offerer uses the value of this attribute in the answer.
+The answerer uses the value of the confirm-status attribute in the offer and the offerer uses the value of this attribute in the answer.